 Repeat until the wreath form is covered with natural jute twine.

-Step 2: glue pine cones to DIY pinecone wreath
+Step 2: glue pine cones to wreath form

 Start with the big size group of pine cones.
 Glue them along the outside circle of the wreath form.